 - With exchange last reverse 1031 exchanges, EATs acquire replacement(s) and holds/parks them pending sale of your relinquished property or properties.
 In this regard, be sure your contract permits title transfers to your chosen EAT.
 While these reverses are preferred by most pros, concerns are raised among some lenders.
 They’re apprehensive about EATs holding title to replacement(s).
 You or your tax advisor may want to flesh this out with prospective lenders.
 With exchange last reverses, be sure your contract permits title transfers to your chosen EAT.

 - With exchange first reverse 1031 exchanges, you acquire your replacement(s) first.
 You transfer the title to the EAT at the same time you receive lender loans.
 This requires reinvesting all your relinquished property equity in your replacement(s) before closing on the relinquished property or properties sale.
 This means having cash on hand for replacement(s) before receiving relinquished properties’ proceeds.

 Step 5: Prepare Closing Documents on Replacement(s)

 Again, this is usually done by the QI.
 Documents include title insurance reports and escrow instructions to inspection reports and proof of insurance.
-The intermediary might also ask you to provide additional documentation for due diligence and pre-transaction screening.
+The intermediary might also ask you to provide additional documentation for commercial real estate due diligence and pre-transaction screening.